Cell theory: Discovery of cells

 Anton van Leeuwenhoek is another scientist who saw these cells soon after Hooke did.
 He made use of a microscope containing improved lenses that could magnify objects 270-fold.
 Under these microscopes, Leeuwenhoek found motile objects.
 In a letter to The Royal Society on October 9, 1676, he states that motility is a quality of life therefore these were living organisms.
 Over time, he wrote many more papers which described many specific forms of microorganisms.
 Leeuwenhoek named these "animalcules," which included protozoa and other unicellular organisms, like bacteria.
 Though he did not have much formal education, he was able to identify the first accurate description of red blood cells and discovered bacteria after gaining interest in the sense of taste that resulted in Leeuwenhoek to observe the tongue of an ox, then leading him to study "pepper water" in 1676.
 He also found for the first time the sperm cells of animals and humans.
 Once discovering these types of cells, Leeuwenhoek saw that the fertilization process requires the sperm cell to enter the egg cell.
 This put an end to the previous theory of spontaneous generation.
 After reading letters by Leeuwenhoek, Hooke was the first to confirm his observations that were thought to be unlikely by other contemporaries.

-The cells in animal tissues were observed after plants were because the tissues were so fragile and susceptible to tearing, it was difficult for such thin slices to be prepared for studying.
-Biologists believed that there was a fundamental unit to life, but were unsure what this was.
-It would not be until over a hundred years later that this fundamental unit was connected to cellular structure and existence of cells in animals or plants.
-This conclusion was not made until Henri Dutrochet.
-Besides stating “the cell is the fundamental element of organization”, Dutrochet also claimed that cells were not just a structural unit, but also a physiological unit.
+Cells in animal tissues were observed later than those in plants because their tissues are fragile and difficult to study.
+Biologists believed that there was a fundamental unit to life, but until Henri Dutrochet were unclear what it was.
+Besides stating “the cell is the fundamental element of organization”, Dutrochet claimed that cells were also a physiological unit.